hybridauth/hybridauth/docs/developer-ref-user-contacts.md

 Field Name    | Type     | Short description
 ------------- | ---------| -------------------------------------------------------
 identifier    | String   | The Unique contact's ID on the connected provider.
-Usually an interger. profileURL    | String   | URL link to profile page on the IDp web site webSiteURL    | String   | User website, blog, web page, etc. photoURL      | String   | URL link to user photo or avatar displayName   | String   | User dispalyName provided by the IDp or a concatenation of first and last name. description   | String   | A short about_me or the last contact status email         | String   | User email. *Not all of IDp garant access to the user email*
+Usually an integer. profileURL    | String   | URL link to profile page on the IDp web site webSiteURL    | String   | User website, blog, web page, etc. photoURL      | String   | URL link to user photo or avatar displayName   | String   | User dispalyName provided by the IDp or a concatenation of first and last name. description   | String   | A short about_me or the last contact status email         | String   | User email. *Not all of IDp grant access to the user email*